Mervue United A.F.C.: Galway United

 In 2012 an FAI commissioned report recommended that Galway city and County Galway should be represented in the League of Ireland by a single club or team based at Eamonn Deacy Park.
 The O'Connor Report also recommended that the Galway Football Association, the Galway United Supporters Trust, Salthill Devon and Mervue United should work together to form such a club.
 Following the conclusion of the 2013 season, both Mervue United and Salthill Devon withdrew from the League of Ireland First Division to make way for a reformed Galway United.
 The new board of Galway United featured two Mervue United representatives, Donnie Farragher and Declan McDonnell.
 The O'Connor Report had also recommended reforming the Connacht Senior League, allowing Mervue United and Salthill Devon to play at a provincial level.

 However, in June 2013 the Connacht Tribune reported that the plans for a reformed CSL were shelved due to a lack of sufficient interest from the clubs.
 The senior teams of Mervue United and Salthill Devon subsequently joined the Galway & District League.

+FAI National League

+On 19 December 2025, Mervue United were announced as one of the founding 15 clubs in the League of Ireland's new third tier, the FAI National League.
+In May 2026, it was reported that the club would be in Group 1 for the league's first season.
+On 17 June, the club announced that Brendan O'Connor would be the club's manager and director of football for the upcoming season, with their Junior manager, Ollie Neary, and former player, Paul Sinnott being on the coaching staff for their first season back in the League of Ireland.